Why are you closed to unsolicited manuscript submissions?

 You're an independent publisher.
 Are your books actually in bookstores?

 Yep!
-You can find King Shot titles in independent bookstores across the United States such as Powell's Books, Browser's Bookshop, Verbatim Books, Book Show, Copperfield's Books, Bluestockings, Watermark Books, and others.
-You can also order through your favorite online bookseller, or direct through this website.
+You can find King Shot titles in independent stores across the United States such as Powell's City of Books (Portland, OR), Powell’s Books on Hawthorne (Portland, OR), Citrine Bloom (Portland, OR), Browser's Bookshop (Olympia, WA), Left Bank Books (Seattle, WA), Verbatim Books (San Diego, CA), Book Show (Los Angeles, CA), Copperfield's Books (Petaluma, CA), Watermark Books (Wichita, KA), Black Rose Book Distro (St Louis, MO), Bluestockings Books (Manhattan, NY), Come In Llibreria Anglesa (Barcelona, Spain), and others.
+You can also order KSP titles through your favorite online bookseller, or direct through this website.

 What's your connection to Broken River Books?

-King Shot Press was originally launched in mid-2014 as an imprint of Broken River Books, and remained so until early-2016, when all of our lives got busier and it seemed easier to partition the imprints.
+King Shot Press was originally launched in mid-2014 as an imprint of Broken River Books, and remained so until early-2016, when all of our lives got busier and it just seemed easier to partition the imprints.
 We're still cool though!
 And do in fact still collaborate on releases and events.
+Most recently Unamerica by Cody Goodfellow!

 Have a question not answered here?
 Send us a message!